5 Ways To Stash Some Holiday Cash

 If you are putting money away regularly towards another financial goal, such as a vacation fund, emergency fund or sinking fund, decide if putting that money in your Christmas fund instead, just for the next few months, could better benefit your finances.
 If your only means of paying for the holidays is to pull out the plastic if you can’t save the cash, then diverting other savings could be a smart financial move.

-Just be sure to get back on track with your original savings habits as soon as you’ve bought that last Christmas gift.
+Just be sure to get back on track with your original savings habits as soon as you buy that last Christmas gift.
 You can even replace those dollars you diverted from your other savings goals by continuing that part-time job or a side gig into January or try another no-spend month.
 February is the ideal no-spend month since you only have to keep your spending in check for 28 days.
 (See The One Month Budget Squeeze.)

 Start Stashing That Holiday Cash